Sunday River Ski & Snowboard Club

 Section 2: Additional Meetings

-General meetings of the corporation are to be held at the discretion of the President and/or the Board of Directors, or upon the written request of a member acted upon by the President and/or the Board of Directors.
+General meetings of the Corporation are to be held at the discretion of the President and the Board of Directors, or upon the written request of at least two Directors or at least ten members of the Corporation.

 Section 3: Order of Business, Voting and Elections

-The business of the annual meeting shall be conducted in accordance with Robert's Rules of Order, Revised, except as otherwise herein specifically provided.
+The business of the Annual Meeting shall be conducted in accordance with Robert's Rules of Order, Revised, except as otherwise herein specifically provided.
+Technical violations of Robert’s Rules shall not negate or invalidate an action taken by the Board and/or Membership.
 Only agenda items will be acted upon at general meetings.
-The order of business shall be determined by the President.
+The President shall determine the order of business.

 Ballots, either handwritten or voice, whichever is determined by the President, shall be collected only from the members present and shall be ascertained to the total number of votes allowable and available.

-The Corporation shall elect at the annual meeting, or at a special meeting of the Corporation, from among the members of the Corporation a President, Vice-President, Secretary, Treasurer, and no more than seven (7) other members of the Board of Directors known as members-at-large.
-The Membership and Nominations Committee shall propose a slate of Officers and Directors to the membership at the annual meeting or special meeting.
-Additional nominations for Officer(s) and/or Director[s] may be made by any member from the floor at the time of elections at the annual meeting or special meeting.
+The Corporation shall elect at the Annual Meeting, or at a special meeting of the Corporation, from among the members of the Corporation a Board of Directors as more fully described in Article V. The Nominations Committee or other such subset of the Board of Directors shall propose a slate of Officers and Directors to the membership at the Annual Meeting or special meeting.
+Any member may make additional nominations for Officer(s) and/or Director(s) from the floor at the time of elections at the Annual Meeting or special meeting.

 ARTICLE IV